embolon/embolon.github.io/_posts/2016-01-17-disqus-comments-support-for-jekyll.md

 disqus_identifier: 000000000002
 ---

 It is really nice to have some comment support for this blog, so I have googled around and added this Disqus support.
-Here, I documented the steps to make this happen.
+Here, I documented the steps.

 ## Step 0 Register the blog site on Disqus